 Haifa is at about 92 km and less than one and a half hour drive from Tel Aviv.
 The city is well connected to the rest of Israel via trains and buses, and once in there, public transportation is efficient.
 The center is quite small, so it is pleasant to walk around.

-I went to Acre, which Israelis call Akko, during my second trip to Israel.
-This small city is located at around 18 km from the border with Lebanon, and it is right on the shores of the Mediterranean sea.
+Acre (or Akko, as it is called in Israel), is a small city located at around 18 km from the border with Lebanon, and it is right on the shores of the Mediterranean sea.

-As Israel is a multi-cultural and multi-religious country, those who travel to Israel typically end up also visiting mosques.
+As Israel is a multi-cultural and multi-religious country, you will typically end up also visiting mosques.
 One of the nicest ones is Al-Jazzar Mosque, in Acre, which was built at the end of the 19th century.

 Here’s some of the best day trips to Acre: